 Do your research on this one, the show organisers can usually provide you with stats on the previous year’s attendees.
 From this, tailor your engagement with visitors to what you know about them.

 While you should share this information with stand staff before the event, it’s a good idea to refresh their memories with an on-stand briefing.
 Request that the team show up early for the briefing; at least half an hour before the show opens.

 Take a break, stay motivated

 Even the most competent member of staff gets tired being on their feet all day which is often followed by a sharp drop in motivation.
 Tiredness is a mood killer.
 It’s important that your team stay on top of their A-game as the last visitor of the day could be the most important.

 Thankfully, there’s an easy fix: regularly scheduled breaks.
 Make sure everyone working the stand gets a long lunch break and at least two coffee breaks.
 Not only will it prevent the team eating on stand (a big exhibiting no no) but also the refreshments and a well-earned sit down will do wonders for their engagement levels.

 To increase motivation levels even further, encourage your team to set personal targets.
 Anything from ‘talk to 10 people in the next hour’ or ‘conduct an on-stand product demonstration’ will help to re-motivate and re-focus their energies into engaging visitors.

 Don’t be dull, use exciting engagement tools

-Ultimately you want visitors to remember you above the competition and a quick chat with your stand staff may not cut it.
+Ultimately you want visitors to your trade show stand to remember you above the competition and a quick chat with your stand staff may not cut it.
 Instead, engagement tools can help add value to your dialogue, whether it’s a game to deliver a positive experience or a virtual environment that guides the visitor visually through your offering.